 Most dogs with agouti patterns have black eumelanin.
 But depending on the B-Locus (liver) and D-Locus (dilution), the eumelanin bands can actually be either black, blue, brown, or lilac.

-Of course, color combinations like blue-based agouti or brown-based agouti, or rare lilac-based agouti might give less contrast depending on the color intensity of the base coat.
+Of course, color combinations like blue-based agouti or brown-based agouti, or rare lilac-based agouti might give less contrast depending on the color intensity of the red coat.

 Masked Agouti